 - For a maximum of 15 years if such member joined the Board prior to January 1, 2015; or - For a maximum of 10 years if such member joined the Board on or after January 1, 2015.

-The Board may, on recommendation from the Compensation and Nominating Committee, extend the term of a non-management director who joined the Board on or after January 1, 2015 for a subsequent five year period.
+The Board may extend the term of a non-management director who joined the Board on or after January 1, 2015 for a subsequent five-year period.

 Nominees for Election as Directors